BATTERED SPOUSE PETITION (VAWA)

 As a spouse, you could be eligible to self-petition if you or your child have endured physical abuse or exceptional cruelty from an abusive U.S. citizen or green card holder spouse.
 Provided you married your spouse in good faith, you have lived with your spouse, and you are someone of upstanding moral character, you may qualify even if:

-As a parent, you could be eligible to self-petition if you have endured physical abuse or exceptional cruelty at the hands of a U.S. citizen son or daughter (offspring).
-Provided you have lived with your abusive offspring who is aged 21-years or older and a U.S. citizen, and you are someone of upstanding moral character, you may qualify even if:
+As a parent, you could be eligible to self-petition if you have endured physical abuse or exceptional cruelty at the hands of a U.S. citizen’s son or daughter (offspring).
+Provided you have lived with your abusive offspring who is aged 21 years or older and a U.S. citizen, and you are someone of upstanding moral character, you may qualify even if:

-The Violence Against Women Act (VAWA) allows battered immigrants to petition for legal status without relying on abusive U.S.citizen or legal permanent resident spouses, parents or children to sponsor their Adjustment of Status applications.
+The Violence Against Women Act (VAWA) allows battered immigrants to petition for legal status without relying on abusive U.S. citizens or legal permanent resident spouses, parents, or children to sponsor their Adjustment of Status applications.

 Should You Apply for a U Visa or for VAWA?